-Range Rover Evoque PHEV interior & comfort
+Range Rover Evoque PHEV interior, dashboard & comfort

 The same comfort, luxury and technology found elsewhere in the Range Rover line-up are present in the P300e plug-in hybrid